-NSAI is the Irish Type Approval Authority, responsible for National type approval (NSSTA) and Individual Vehicle Approval (IVA).
-Approvals are issued in accordance with Statutory Instrument 158 of 2009 as amended by Statutory Instrument 280 of 2017
+NSAI is the Irish Type Approval Authority, responsible for National Type Approval (NSSTA) and Individual Vehicle Approval (IVA).
+Approvals are issued in accordance with Statutory Instrument 556 of 2020.

 IVA - Individual Vehicle Approval